a16z/helios/config.md

 execution_rpc = "https://eth-mainnet.g.alchemy.com/v2/XXXXX"
 # The port to run the JSON-RPC server on.
 By default, Helios will use port 8545.
 rpc_port = 8545
 # The ip that binds to the JSON-RPC server.
-Be default, Helios will use 127.0.0.1.
+By default, Helios will use 127.0.0.1.
 Use 0.0.0.0 to allow access from remote.
 rpc_bind_ip = "127.0.0.1"
 # The latest checkpoint.
 This should be a trusted checkpoint that is no greater than ~2 weeks old.
 # If you are unsure what checkpoint to use, you can skip this option and set either `load_external_fallback` or `fallback` values (described below) to fetch a checkpoint.
 Though this is not recommended and less secure.